 Dr. King is an Associate Professor at Mount Saint Vincent University and a coordinator of their School Psychology Program.

-Dr. Petter is a clinical psychologist working in private practice in Ontario.
+Dr. Petter graduated with his PhD in Clinical Psychology from Dalhousie University in 2014.
+He is currently a clinical psychologist working in private practice in Ontario.

-Dr. Banstra is a pediatric psychologist and the program director of the Helen DeVos Children’s Hospital Intensive Feeding Program in Michigan.
+Dr. Bandstra graduated with her PhD in Clinical Psychology from Dalhousie University in 2011.
+She is a pediatric psychologist and the program director of the Helen DeVos Children’s Hospital Intensive Feeding Program in Michigan.

 Rebecca is a school psychologist working in Nova Scotia.